UPC/ravada/docs/docs/INSTALL_Fedora.rst

 .. prompt:: bash $

-    sudo mysql -u root -p ravada -e "grant all on ravada.* to rvd_user@'localhost' identified by 'changeme'"
+    sudo mysql -u root -p ravada -e "grant all on ravada.* to rvd_user@'localhost' identified by 'Pword12345*'"

+    The password chosen must fulfill the following characteristics:

+       - At least 8 characters.
+       - At least 1 number.
+       - At least 1 special character.

 Config file
 ~~~~~~~~~~~